 - Apply sunscreen about 20 minutes before going outside (this allows time for it to be absorbed by your skin).

 - Put some sunscreen in your jacket pocket and reapply every two hours even if the stated level of protection on the label is four hours.

 - Never use sunscreen as the only form of sun protection, as it does not offer complete protection.

 - Apply SPF 30 or higher, broad-spectrum, water-resistant lip balm or zinc cream to protect your lips.

 Seek shade from the sun in the snow

 Wherever practical, consider taking indoor rest breaks, especially through the middle of the day when UV levels are high.

-Check the SunSmart UV Alert for daily sun protection times (available online or as a free SunSmart application for your phone).
-The sun protection time is an indication of when the UV Index (UV radiation intensity) is forecast to be 3 or above.
-There is also a free UV Alert widget available on the SunSmart website.
+Check the daily sun protection times on the free SunSmart app for smartphones and tablets.
+The sun protection times are an indication of when the UV Index (UV radiation intensity) is forecast to be 3 or higher.
+There is also a free SunSmart widget available on the SunSmart website.

-Information can also be found in the weather section of the newspapers or the Australian Government Bureau of Meteorology website.
+The sun protection times can also be found on the Australian Government Bureau of Meteorology website.